EVENTUALLY YOUR BODY BASICALLY SAYS EFF YOU PAY ME SLEEP DEFICITS ARE THE DEBT YOU HAVE TO REPAY

 - low testosterone can lead to crappy sleep.
 Weirdly, high levels of exogenous testosterone can have similar effects (Wittert).

 - if you have sleep apnea and use a CPAP, the improved sleep will weirdly not resolve your testosterone deficiencies, so don’t use the darth Vader machine in hopes it’ll boost your test levels (Wittert)

 If that torrent of information didn’t convince you to catch up on your sleep, nothing will.
-Caffeine and ephedrine will only carry you so far- at some point you’ve gotta stop eating cake and eat a steak, so to speak.
+Caffeine and ephedrine will only carry you so far- at some point you’ve got to stop eating cake and eat a steak, so to speak.
 I’ll be honest and tell you I knock myself out with Hypnos and binaural beats as I mentioned at the beginning of the article a couple of times a week, and when I don’t I my training suffers for it.
-Like anything else though, there are tons of ways to skin a cat, but since Bill Cosby’s gonna be locked up until he dies, sleepovers at his house are no longer an option.
-In any event, get some goddamned sleep if you wanna tear up the strength world and look good on Instagram without filters.
+Like anything else though, there are tons of ways to skin a cat, but since Bill Cosby’s going to be locked up until he dies, sleepovers at his house are no longer an option.
+In any event, get some goddamned sleep if you want to tear up the strength world and look good on Instagram without filters.

 Alhola P, Polo-Kantola P. Sleep deprivation: Impact on cognitive performance.
 Neuropsychiatr Dis Treat.
 2007 Oct; 3(5): 553–567.